HVLepage/cavep-unah/pages/publications.md

 permalink: /publications/
 ---

-## Journal papers
+## JOURNAL PAPERS

 Our journal publications will be listed here as they are published.

-## Project reports
+## PROJECT REPORTS

 Project reports can be found here as the project advances.

-## Publications
+## PUBLICATIONS

-The most relevant publications that we have referred to will be listed here.
+The most relevant publications that have been referred to by the project will be listed here.

 ## Geology -
 *Giesso, Martín, et al. ["XRF obsidian analysis from Ayacucho Basin in Huamanga province, south‐eastern Peru."]
 Archaeometry 62.2 (2020): 215-231. (https://onlinelibrary.wiley.com/doi/epdf/10.1111/arcm.12529?saml_referrer)